article / Global politics

 (II) Characteristics of the New Paradigm and Key Expressions

-This new paradigm is deeply embedded with the pragmatism gene, but it has also faced sharp criticism from many think tanks, being deemed as having a short-sighted flaw.
-The key expressions in the report clearly outline its policy orientation: first, "the democratic agenda is clearly over", completely abandoning the previous ideological obsession centered on democracy promotion in U.S. foreign policy; second, the choices in foreign policy will be entirely centered around the core goal of **"making America stronger and more prosperous"**.
-This new paradigm is deeply embedded with the pragmatism gene, but it has also faced sharp criticism from many think tanks, being deemed as having a short-sighted flaw.
-The key expressions in the report clearly outline its policy orientation: first, "the democratic agenda is clearly over", completely abandoning the previous ideological obsession centered on democracy promotion in U.S. foreign policy; second, the choices in foreign policy will be entirely centered around the core goal of **"making America stronger and more prosperous"**.
+This new paradigm is deeply embedded with a pragmatism gene, yet it has also faced sharp criticism from many think tanks, being accused of having a short-sighted flaw.
+Key expressions in the report clearly outline its policy orientation: first, the democracy agenda has evidently concluded, completely abandoning the previous ideological obsession centered on democracy promotion in American diplomacy; second, the choices in foreign policy will entirely revolve around the core objective of **making America stronger and more prosperous**.

-In this regard, critics worry that this policy choice centered on "selfishness" may lead the United States to become more isolated, weaker, and more divided in the future, damaging its long-term global influence.
-In this regard, critics worry that this policy choice centered on "selfishness" may lead the United States to become more isolated, weaker, and more divided in the future, damaging its long-term global influence.
+In response, critics worry that such policy choices centered on selfishness could lead the United States to become more isolated, weaker, and more divided in the future, undermining its long-term global influence.

 II.
 Policy towards Europe: Severe Criticism and the Demand for "Self-Reliance"